MicrosoftDocs/Contribute/Contribute/content/how-to-write-major-edits.md

    Alternatively, you can run `git add .` (note the period after `add`) to automatically stage all the changes you made.
 This method is faster but can cause problems by including changes you made by accident.

-1. Run `git status` again to confirm what changes will be staged.
+1. Run `git status` again to confirm what changes were staged.

-1. Run the `git commit` command followed by a commit message to save the changes on your local cloned repository.
+1. Run the `git commit` command followed by a commit message to save the changes in your local cloned repository.

     ```Console
     git commit -m "your commit message"